-How to validate external courses and external training stays a course external to the LN Doctoral School and not listed on the LN website please send a description, detailed program, weblink or similar to the LN coordinator BEFORE the event to inquire about possible credit validation for your doctoral program.
+How to validate external courses and external training stays a course you want to take external to the LN Doctoral School and not listed on the LN website please send a program, weblink or similar to the LN coordinator BEFORE the event to the LNDS coordinator, and a certificate of attendance for final credit validation.

 please send a detailed description of the host lab and on the gain of the training stay for your thesis project, which additional techniques/ comptences you will be achieving etc. to the LN coordinator BEFORE your training stay.
-For final credit attribution, a letter from the host institution/ professor indicating the period of you stay and listing in detail your work duties and learning achievements is required.
+For final credit attribution, a letter from the host institution/ professor is necessary indicating the period of you stay and your duties/ learning achievements is required.
 Please keep this issue in mind, sometimes a small "lab logbook" might help the host to remember what you did during your visit ....